Tanish-Mishra/Pocket-Notes/README.md

 - HTML
 - CSS

+## Feedback

+Your feedback is important!
+If you encounter any issues or have suggestions for improvement, please [create an issue](https://github.com/tanish-mishra/pocket-notes/issues).

 ## About the Developer

 The Pocket Notes App was developed by [Tanish Mishra].
 Connect with me on [LinkedIn](https://www.linkedin.com/in/tanish-mishra-5a7478265) for more projects and updates.